googlegenomics/grid-computing-tools/docs/compress.rst

 Google Compute Engine provides virtual machines in the cloud.
 With sufficient quota in your Google Cloud project, you can start dozens or hundreds of instances concurrently.
 The more instances you add to your cluster, the more quickly you can process your files.
-The samples provided here and the instructions demonstrate using a more modest number of instances.

 Grid Engine is used by the ``compress`` BigTool to distribute the compress tasks across all of the instances such that each instance takes the responsibility to download a